 Address Obfuscation

 Attacks that exploit memory programming errors, especially with non-memory safe languages, such as C, C++, have become commonplace.
-Errors like unchecked array access often result in security vulnerabilities.
+Errors like unchecked array access often result in mobile app security vulnerabilities.
 The address obfuscation method makes the process of reverse-engineering difficult, as each time the transformed code is executed, the virtual addresses of the code and data of the program are randomized.
 This makes the effect of most memory-error exploits non-deterministic, with only a very small chance of success.

 Example of Address Obfuscation